Steve Renko

 [edit] Biographical Information

-The similarity scores method shows the most similar pitchers to Renko as other pitchers who won 100+ games but lost more than they won, such as Kevin Gross, Floyd Bannister, and still-active Steve Trachsel.
+The similarity scores method shows the most similar pitchers to Renko as other pitchers who won 100+ games but lost more than they won, such as Kevin Gross, Floyd Bannister, and Steve Trachsel.

-- 1995-1996 Coach Cedar Rapids Kernels
+- 1995-1996 Pitching coach Cedar Rapids Kernels

 - 1999 Pitching coach Huntsville Stars